 The art education program is a combination of studio art, art history, art education, and traditional education courses that prepares students for careers as art teachers in elementary and secondary schools.
 The direction of the program equips the graduate with the technical skills, historical understanding, and philosophical and practical theory to deal with traditional as well as contemporary trends in art education.
-Classroom observation is stressed early in the curriculum, and culminates in a students tradeling corrector.
-Then graduation students will meet the requirements for teacher certification dent-teaching semester.
+Classroom observation is stressed early in the curriculum, and culminates in a student-teaching semester.
 Upon graduation, students will meet the requirements for teacher certification in Illinois.
 The program is fully accredited by the National Council for the Accreditation of Teacher Education (NCATE) and the Illinois State Office of Education.